Characters: Jo Jos Bizarre Adventure Part 5

 - Stone Is Water: His Stand power other than manifesting as armor

-- Sycophantic Servant: An idolizing, almost pet like sidekick to Cioccolata It's an act
+- Sycophantic Servant: An idolizing, almost pet-like sidekick to Cioccolata.
+It's an act to be able to enjoy watching Cioccolatta's depradations firsthand.

-- Ungrateful Bastard: Despite Cioccolata having treating him with candy and overall better treatment than anyone, in actuality, Secco could care less if he managed to lose
+- Ungrateful Bastard: Despite Cioccolata having treating him with candy, money, and overall better treatment than anyone else in Passione would give him, Secco couldn't care less if he was felled.

 - Fighting Spirit/Weirdness Magnet